Walking 2 Miles a Day: Tips, Benefits & Realistic Weight Loss Outcomes

 Congratulations, you’re taking the first steps towards weight loss!
 Now that you’ve finished up your walk, there are some things you should do to prevent injuries: hydrate and stretch.

-I know we already covered hydration and stretching, but these are just as important after your walk as they were before.
+I know we already covered hydration and stretching, but these exercises and stretches are just as important after your walk as they were before.
 When you finish walking, your body lacks water, and your muscles are tight.
 Hydrating and stretching are an integral part of your body’s healing process after the damage caused by exercise.
 So, drink up and stretch!
 Your future weight loss depends on it.

 Get Extra Steps Throughout the Day